 No one likes stepping in a mess left by another person′s dog.
+As CuriosityAroused.com recently reported, more and more apartment dwellers are getting apartment dogs which adds to the problem.
 A new company, PooPrints, has begun offering its services to owners of apartment complexes to help motivate owners to pick up after their pets.
 Using DNA testing, apartment complexes in Lebanon, New Hampshire and Rockville Center, Long Island are now able to match a saliva sample from all of the dogs that live in the complex with any offending dog excrement.

 PooPrints is a subsidiary of BioPet Vet Labs Inc. and was created with a number of goals in mind.
 Keeping public grounds clean has aesthetic and cost considerations, but the most important reason for using this service is environmental.
 According to PooPrints′ website, an average of 276 pounds of waste are produced each year by just one dog.
 After combining that number with the large number of dogs owned by people worldwide, that number grows to 20 billion pounds of waste produced each year, 40% of which is not picked up.

 If it is not properly disposed of, that waste can cause a number of health and environmental concerns.
 It can easily enter local lakes, streams, and ponds, carrying a number of diseases such as parasites, bacteria, and viruses.
 This creates the risk of spreading these diseases directly to humans through accidental contact with these bodies of water.
 The danger increases when dog excrement is left in areas where children play.
 Children often put their hands in their mouths, which can lead to transmission of these diseases to humans.